 Got a pizza lover and a pumpkin lover in your house?
 Meet the pizza pumpkin that would also make a fun Halloween party game.
 It’s a cinch to put together using a faux craft pumpkin, paint, and craft felt.
 Customize with your favorite toppings for a kitsch pumpkin that you certainly won’t see everywhere.
-For something you can actually eat, check out these spooky Halloween treat recipes.
+Don’t miss the best deals on Halloween candy this year.

 Captain Marvel pumpkin

 Baby Groot pumpkin

 I am Groot.
 If you’re a Guardians of the Galaxy fan, what more is there to say?
 As the Bunny Hops created this Baby Groot pumpkin with paint, black markers, a white paint pen, and duct tape.
 (Seriously, is there anything duct tape can’t do?)
 Simply cover a craft pumpkin with brown tape, and draw on the wood-grain details.
 Use the green tape to add leaves at the top, and make eyes and a mouth with the black tape.
 These make for a fun outdoor Halloween decoration.

 Atta Girl Says transforms inexpensive dollar-store pumpkins into classy fall decor with a bit of decoupage glue and crochet lace ribbon.
 These decoupaged lace pumpkins can work as a fall centerpiece—or even autumn wedding decor.
 All you have to do is cover the pumpkin with overlapping strips of lace, then layer that with the glue.
 While the craft is easy, keep in mind that it will take a little time for the various applications of the decoupage glue to dry.
-Here are 10 more easy, unexpected ways to decorate with pumpkins.
+Here’s what people used to carve before pumpkins.

 Stack o’ pumpkins

 To create this clever jack stack, you’ll need two different sized pumpkins (fresh or craft), black and white paint, hot glue, and a grapevine wreath.
 Remove the stem from the larger pumpkin, which will serve as the base, and then paint the pumpkins white.
 (You can skip this step if you purchased white pumpkins.)
 After the paint has dried, design your best pumpkin face with black paint.
 Then glue the grapevine wreath on top of the base pumpkin, and glue the smaller pumpkin on top.
 For an added spooky touch, display the pumpkins with dripping-blood candles on your front porch.